Sciebo-RDS/Sciebo-RDS/docs/docs/about/index.md

 Development of Sciebo RDS began in late 2019.

 Sciebo RDS runs on a Kubernetes cluster.
-To learn more about the requirements and how to deploy your own Sciebo RDS instance, have a look at our [Getting Started](../gettingstarted/) page or dive into the deep end by [developing a connector](../documentation/development/contributing/developing-connectors.md) for your favorite Data Respository or processing Software.
+To learn more about the requirements and how to deploy your own Sciebo RDS instance, have a look at our [Getting Started](../gettingstarted/) guide or dive into the deep end by [developing a connector](../documentation/development/contributing/developing-connectors.md) for your favorite Data Respository or processing Software.